Top Pages

 Annotation: Family to Family is an initiative designed in 1992 by the Annie E. Casey Foundation to help child welfare agenies respond more effectively to children who are being placed in out-of-home care.
 Family to Family provides an opportunity for states and communities to reconceptualize, redesign, and reconstruct their foster care system with the goal of improving care outcomes.
 An explicit premise of Family to Family is that the planning, implementation, and evaluation of child welfare policy and practices have to be guided by clear and specific goals, and that progress toward those goals requires good performance data.
 As part of the initiative, the Casey Foundation has developed specific tools for rebuilding foster care, written by leading experts on child welfare, built on lessons learned working inside child welfare agencies and with community and political leaders.
 Fact sheets about the tools, as well as detailed summaries and full how-to manuals, can be downloaded free of charge from the Web site.

-Keywords: Electronic publications, Reform, .
-Systems development, Child welfare, Data, Evaluation, Foster care, Out of home care
+Keywords: Electronic publications, Reform, Foster care, .
+Systems development, Child welfare, Data, Evaluation, Out of home care

 Casey Family Programs